(Photo credit: Amy Begun Saab)

 To sum up: Teeny is our written and visual documentation of our culinary adventures.
 And misadventures.
 We’re not shy about talking about recipes that fail, or recipes that challenge our kitchen to the point of insanity.
 Making bagels in 2 feet of space?
 No problem, if you employ patience and planning.
 But making pierogi?
 Hoo boy.

-Anyway, we hope you enjoy reading about 2 cooks, 2 cats and one Teeny Tiny Kitchen.
+Anyway, we hope you enjoy reading about our new exploits with three cooks, two cats, and one Teeny Tiny Kitchen.